SegaGLm/SegaGLm/README.md

 Data Analyst / Data Science
 -------------------------------------------

-I am a Digital Marketing Specialist with 10 years of experience.
-To analyze the effectiveness of advertising campaigns and optimize them, every marketer needs to be able to work with analytical systems.
-This is how I gained experience working with marketing and web analytics and started working with Big Data.
-Now I am working with Data Analysis and Data Science projects using Python, SQL and other tools.
+With a decade of experience as a Digital Marketing Specialist, I've honed my skills in analyzing and optimizing advertising campaigns.
+This journey began with the necessity for marketers to leverage analytical systems to assess campaign effectiveness.
+Through this experience, I developed expertise in marketing and web analytics, which eventually led me to explore the vast world of Big Data.
+Currently, I actively engage in Data Analysis and Data Science projects, utilizing Python, SQL, and a range of other relevant tools.

 * 🌍  I'm based in Thailand, Koh Samui
 * ✉️  You can contact me at [sega.glm@gmail.com](mailto:sega.glm@gmail.com)